brandonhenricks/serilog-enrichers-sqlexception/README.md

 1. **Exception Chain Traversal**: Walks through `InnerException` references to locate `SqlException` instances
 2. **Circular Reference Protection**: Uses a `HashSet<Exception>` to detect and break circular chains
 3. **Property Extraction**: Extracts properties from `SqlError` instances in the `SqlException.Errors` collection
-4. **Deadlock Detection**: Identifies error 1205 and extracts XML deadlock graphs using regex
+4. **Deadlock Detection**: Identifies error 1205 and flags it as a deadlock
 5. **Timeout Classification**: Maps error numbers to timeout types (Command: -2, Connection: -1, Network: 10060/10061)
 6. **Error Categorization**: Maps 50+ error numbers to logical categories and user/system classification
 7. **Retry Guidance**: Analyzes error types to provide retry recommendations with strategy and timing
 8. **Severity Mapping**: Converts SQL Server Class values (1-25) to human-readable severity levels
 9. **OpenTelemetry Integration**: Optionally translates properties to OTel semantic conventions and emits ActivityEvents
 10. **Safe Property Addition**: Uses `AddPropertyIfAbsent()` to avoid overwriting existing properties

+> **Note on Deadlock Graphs**: SQL Server does not include deadlock graph XML in the `SqlException` error message.
+Deadlock graphs are only available in the SQL Server error log when trace flags 1204 or 1222 are enabled.
+This enricher detects deadlock errors (1205) but cannot extract the graph data from the exception itself.

 ## Usage Examples